 Regardless of whether you take out a variable or fixed mortgage, you’ll have to pay interest on the money you borrow.
 With a fixed-rate mortgage, you’ll sign up for a specific interest rate and will pay that rate for the entire length of your contract term (which is typically between one and five years, with five-year terms being the most popular).

-Therefore, the key difference between a fixed vs. variable mortgage is that you will always know what your interest rate will be, your mortgage payments will not change and you’ll pay consistent amounts off your mortgage principal (the outstanding amount you owe on your mortgage), for the duration of your mortgage term.
+Therefore, a key difference is that with a fixed mortgage you’ll always know what your interest rate will be; your mortgage payments will not change and you’ll pay consistent amounts off your mortgage principal (the outstanding amount you owe on your mortgage), for the duration of your mortgage term.

-Fixed-rate mortgages are, on the whole, based on the rates of Canada bond yields (though they are a little higher than bond yields, a difference which is called a spread).
+The rates being offered on fixed mortgages are, on the whole, based on the rates of Bank of Canada bond yields (though they are a little higher than bond yields, a difference which is called a spread).
 If these bond yields rise, so too do fixed mortgage rates, and vice versa.

 Once you’ve chosen a fixed rate mortgage, you’re stuck with it until you renew your mortgage or decide to break your mortgage (which would normally result in a large penalty).